Just how big a problem are headaches?

 Dental and Structural Aetiology

-The teeth and jaws are often a major factor in causing headaches, and this is often missed by regular medical practitioners.
+The teeth and jaws are often a major factor in causing headaches, and this may be missed by medical practitioners.

 The neck vertebrae are impacted when there is a malocclusion (bad ‘bite’) and uneven contact while chewing.
 This causes the neck vertebrae to rotate in opposite directions, which sets up pain referral to the head.